 Most online brands have to offer a way of returning items purchased from their website.
 As well as being a legal requirement in many countries, it’s part of a basic level of customer service.

-Not long ago, consumers had to jump through hoops to return their items.
-They’d often have to cover the cost of postage before waiting weeks to see their refund.
+Consumers had to jump through hoops not long ago to return their items.
+They’d often have to cover the postage cost before waiting weeks for their refund.

 These days, with eCommerce retailers facing increased competition, returns have become a way for brands to set themselves apart.
 Many have turned to offering free shipping and returns on orders above a certain amount, complete with a simple process to send the items back.